 And what is a good celebration without fabulous food?
 The home cooked meal that is lovingly prepared, and promises you a day of culinary bliss as it seductively wafts out of the oven all morning, Oh, the thoughts were just about enough to put me on a plane into tryptophan land.

-I suddenly recalled a heavenly little vegan pumpkin pie smoothie that I made with some dorm room mates my first year at UCLA.
+I suddenly recalled a heavenly pumpkin pie smoothie that I made with some dorm room mates my first year at UCLA.
 We didn’t have an oven.
 But we had my blender.
-A craving for all things pumpkin turned into a midnight trip to the grocery store during finals week, and the results were nothing short of blendsational.
-This vegan pumpkin pie smoothie does every creamy bite of a self-respecting pumpkin pie justice; and hits the spot for those of us not fortunate to be sampling the real thing this year.
+A craving for all things pumpkin turned into a midnight trip to the grocery store during finals week, and the results were blendsational.
+This pumpkin pie in a glass does every creamy bite of a self-respecting pumpkin pie justice; and hits the spot for those of us not fortunate to be sampling the real thing this year.

 For those of you who are not aware, pumpkin pie is not something found very readily in Australia as we don’t typically make or eat it.
 Remember, we roast and steam our pumpkin and eat it with meat!
 Sweet pumpkin?
 What is that?
 Putting pumpkin in a pie?
 YUK!
 That would be the response of the average Australian.
 Yes I know.
 The Aussies are missing out to say the least!
 But back to being thankful and celebrating the virtues of this pumpkin pie smoothie.